What is an online banking payment API?

 APIs vs a custom integration

-The integration of two systems can be performed manually.
+Instead of using an API, software developers can integrate two payment systems manually.
 In theory, this gives the merchant slightly more control over how they access the payment method, how it is secured, and what can be achieved with the end-user experience.

 APIs vs SDK

-Choosing whether to use an SDK is really about how much freedom you want.
+Choosing between an API and an SDK really comes down to how much freedom you want.
 An SDK is more prescriptive, with the express goal of saving a developer time and effort.
 This may benefit merchants with limited development resources.
-However, it may be too restricting for those that want to create a fully bespoke payments solution.
+However, it may be too restrictive for those that want to create a fully bespoke payments solution.

 How to choose the right payments API for your business

-Not all payments APIs are built the same.
+Not all payments APIs are created equal.
 Two things matter: the services the API accesses, and how easy the API is to work with.

-On the former, merchants should be looking for an API that provides scale, in terms of the geographical coverage it offers and the variety of payment methods and services it can access.
-The more that a single API can achieve, the fewer APIs a merchant needs, saving time and money.
+For the former, prioritise an API that allows them to scale.
+Look for options with greater geographical coverage, more payment methods and enhanced services.
+The more that a single API can achieve, the fewer APIs you’ll need, saving time and money.

-A testing environment is also key to encouraging innovation and avoiding errors being pushed out ‘live’.
-The API should relieve the merchant from much of the technical burden of meeting compliance obligations, such as know your customer (KYC), anti-money laundering and general data protection regulation GDPR requirements.
-And it should also be able to return data — in real time and in a readable format — that makes it easy to turn insights into improvements.
+Beyond breadth of services and ease of use, your payments API should offer a few other advantages.
+It should feature a testing environment to encourage innovation and avoid errors being pushed out ‘live’.
+It should handle the technical burden of compliance obligations like AML, KYC and general data protection regulation (GDPR) requirements.
+And it should provide data — in real time and in a readable format — that makes it easy to turn insights into improvements.

-This evaluation must also consider the company providing the API.
-The payments industry moves fast, and an API that is not constantly improved upon will quickly lose its competitive advantage.
-A track record of innovation, a development team that is both well-resourced and technically excellent (and available for support), and a leadership team with their finger on the pulse of the next big trends in payments are all evidence that an API will not just do the job today, but in the future too.
+Finally, consider the company providing the API.
+The payments industry moves fast.
+If a provider isn’t constantly improving their API, it will quickly lose its competitive advantage.
+Look for a one with a track record of innovation, a well-resourced and technically sound development team with a strong support function, and a leadership team with a firm grounding in payments.
+Together, these factors indicate an API won’t just do the job today, but in the future, too.

 Explore how the TrueLayer Payments API can help your business create a high-performing payment experience with a single integration.